How To Do a Moving Cleaning Just Right (A Detailed Guide)

 • Soak the showerhead

-• Clean and disinfect floor
+• Clean and disinfect the floor

 • Leave behind a roll of toilet paper for new residents